 - 1. It is the programs responsibility to monitor resident submission of work hours.
 Programs should not rely on communications and reminder from the GME Office. - 2.
-The GME Office will generate a "work hours submission" report for each program the first week of each month that will show which residents have not logged and/or submitted hours for the previous month (i.e., a report of residents who have not logged and/or submitted hours for December will be run the first week of January). - 3.
-These reports will be sent to the appropriate Program Directors by the 7th of each month.
+The GME Office will generate a "work hours submission" report the first week of every month who have resident that have not logged and/or submitted hours for the previous month (i.e., a report of residents who have not logged and/or submitted hours for December will be run the first week of January). - 3.
+Based upon the work hours submission reporting, delinquent notifications will be sent to the appropriate Program Directors by the 5th of each month.
 Program Directors or Administrators are responsible for working with the resident to have all work hours brought up to date. - 4.
-Once the reports are distributed, residents will be given until the 15th to meet with the Program Director or Administrator to enter and submit the missing hours before the Program Director and Administrator are also locked out of the prior month. - 5.
-If the resident has not successfully communicated with the Program Director or Administrator regarding entering and submitting the missing hours by the 15th day of the month, - a) It will be recommended to the Dean that the resident be placed on academic probation, following the Policy & Procedure for Probation, Suspension, and Dismissal.
-A copy of the recommendation will be forwarded to the resident and the Program Director. - b) After the 15th, the resident will need to work with the GME Office to either correct the hours or the program will need to request temporary access (for the Program Director and Administrator) for the hours to be entered and submitted. - 6.
+Once the reports are distributed, residents will be given until the 10th to meet with the Program Director or Administrator to enter and submit the missing hours before the Program Director and Administrator are also locked out of the prior month. - 5.
+If the resident has not successfully communicated with the Program Director or Administrator regarding entering and submitting the missing hours by the 10th day of the month, - a) It will be recommended to the Dean that the resident be placed on academic probation, following the Policy & Procedure for Probation, Suspension, and Dismissal.
+A copy of the recommendation will be forwarded to the resident and the Program Director. - b) After the 10th, the program will need to request temporary access (for the Program Director and Administrator) for the hours to be entered and submitted. - 6.
 Once placed on probation, the resident will be placed on a watch list for a 60 day period to improve work hour logging and submission practices.
 If not improved by the end of 60 days, a recommendation for suspension from program activities and payroll will be forwarded to the Dean.